nautilus-cyberneering/library-consumer/README.md

 - Folder mirror: [libraries_mirror/aaa](./libraries_mirror/aaa)

 This solution has some potential concurrency problems.
 They can be solved by using the workflow attribute [concurrency](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#concurrency)

+**Why do not use GitHub concurrency group**:

+- We do not want to be couple to GitHub infrastructure.
+The solution should work on any other server.
+- In the future we could also tried to prevent developers from merge their changes into the main branch when the critical workflow is being executed.
+- It could work for other changes into main that require exclusive execution.

 **Alternative solution**: